Leslie Jones Exposes Racist Twitter Trolls

 Some people on here are fucking disgusting.
 I'm blocking your filthy ass if retweet that perverted shit.
 Just know that now bitches!!— Leslie Jones (@Lesdoggg) July 18, 2016

 Jones went on to post many of the upsetting comments, urging her followers to report the original posters.
+Way to name and shame, gal.
 As you can see from the selection below, the tweets are truly offensive.

 Ok I have been called Apes, sent pics of their asses,even got a pic with semen on my face.
 I'm tryin to figure out what human means.
 I'm out— Leslie Jones (@Lesdoggg) July 18, 2016

-Note: Update: Twitter is taking steps to correct its harassment problem, at least where Leslie Jones is concerned.
-CEO Jack Dorsey tweeted the Ghostbusters star, telling her to DM him so they could take steps to rectify the widespread and frankly disturbing abuse she received Monday.
-Those steps include permanently banning Breitbart Tech Editor Milo Yiannopolous for his role in leading the campaign against Jones.